mnot/I-D/for-the-users/draft.md

 failure.

-It does mean that when a proposed solution to a problem has a benefit to some other party at the expense of end users, we will find a different solution, or find another way to frame the problem.
+It does mean that when a proposed solution to a problem has a benefit to some other party at the identified expense of end users, we will find a different solution, or find another way to frame the problem.

 There may be cases where genuine technical need requires compromise.
 However, such tradeoffs need to be carefully examined, and avoided when there are alternate means of achieving the desired